invisiblelines/httpify/README.md

 Usage
 -----

-Include in your ActiveRecord model and specify any attributes you wish to automatically be prefixed with http://...
+Use directly on any String object or include in your ActiveRecord model and specify any attributes you wish to automatically be prefixed with http://...

 Example
 -------